TehMuffinMoo/ibPS/docs/NIOS/Tools/Copy-NIOSDTCToBloxOne.md

 ```

 ## DESCRIPTION
-This function is used to automate the migration of Load Balanced DNS Names and associated objects (Pools/Servers/Health Monitors) from NIOS DTC to BloxOne DTC
+This function is used to automate the migration of Load Balanced DNS Names and associated objects (Pools/Servers/Health Monitors) from NIOS DTC to Universal DDI DTC

-BloxOne DDI only currently supports Round Robin, Global Availability, Ratio & Toplogy Load Balancing Methods; and TCP, HTTP & ICMP Health Checks.
+Universal DDI DDI only currently supports Round Robin, Global Availability, Ratio & Toplogy Load Balancing Methods; and TCP, HTTP & ICMP Health Checks.
 Unsupported Load Balancing Methods will fail, but unsupported Health Checks will be skipped gracefully.

 ## EXAMPLES